jjprevite/learning/README.md

 - [Thinkful Curriculum](https://www.thinkful.com/) -an online career accelerator.
 They also host local meetups.
 I TA for the [Phoenix one](https://www.meetup.com/Thinkful-Phoenix/).
 - [TwilioQuest](https://www.twilio.com/quest/missions) -an online adventure/game for learning how to use Twilio's API.
 - [freeCodeCamp](freecodecamp.org) -I'm close to finishing the Front End Certificate so I hope I can within the 100 days.
+- [ES6 Javascript: The Complete Developer's Guide](https://www.udemy.com/javascript-es6-tutorial/) - a course by Stephen Grider on Udemy.